 Gates of the Arctic National Park and Preserve

-With the exception of the Dalton Highway, the park is far from any roads and is home to only one village, Anaktuvuk Pass.
-Eight more Native villages dot the perimeter but all have less than 400 permanent residents.
-In the simplest terms, Gates of the Arctic is a vast wilderness the size as Switzerland that contains no National Park Service facilities, visitor centers or campgrounds.
-The only trails are those made by the Western Arctic caribou herd, the largest in Alaska at 490,000, the only people passing through are the truly adventurous visitors or subsistence hunters.
+With the exception of the Dalton Highway (famous for its depiction on Ice Road Truckers), the park is far from any roads and is home to only one village, Anaktuvuk Pass.
+Eight more Alaska Native villages dot the perimeter, but all have less than 400 permanent residents.
+In the simplest terms, Gates of the Arctic is a vast wilderness the size of Switzerland that contains no National Park Service facilities, visitor centers, or campgrounds.